SUMMARY: Unfortunately, bad breath goes deeper than brushing and flossing. Here are a few reasons your breath could still be rancid after brushing.

 According to the Mayo Clinic, bad breath can be a result of a surgical wound left behind from an oral surgery.
 Tooth decay, gum disease and mouth sores can also cause bad breath.

-Speaking of gum disease, periodontitis isn't the only condition that can cause halitosis.
+Speaking of gum disease, periodontitis isn't the only condition that can cause bad breath.
 Bad breath is a common symptom of the following diseases:

 - Lung disease